The Asylum Program

 For more information about asylum cases or to become a volunteer, e-mail our volunteer staff, at firstname.lastname@example.org.

 Your help providing immigration legal services to indigent refugees is needed more than ever.
-Video recordings of one of our recent trainings, available after sign in, provide a comprehensive orientation on asylum law and procedure, preparing you to take your first (or second or third) pro bono asylum case.
+Video recordings of recent trainings, available after advance registration and staff approval, provide a comprehensive orientation on asylum law and procedure to assist you in preparing to take your first (or second or third) pro bono asylum case.

 IF YOU ARE SEEKING ASYLUM